shellyesuttles/shellyesuttles.github.io/research.md

 Biggs, H., Suttles, S. and S. Bardzell.
 (2023).
 “Redlining Maps and Terrains of Sustainability: Interdisciplinary Mapping of Racialized Redlining to Present-Day Sustainability Agendas in HCI.”
 CHI '23: Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems.
 April 2023.
 Article No.: 141.
 1–18. https://doi.org/10.1145/3544548.3581491

-7. Baldos, U.L.C., Chepeliev, M., Cultice, B., Huber, M., Meng, S., Ruane, A.C., Suttles, S. & D. van der Mensbrugghe.
+Baldos, U.L.C., Chepeliev, M., Cultice, B., Huber, M., Meng, S., Ruane, A.C., Suttles, S. & D. van der Mensbrugghe.
 (2023).
 “Global-to-local-to-global interactions and climate change.”
 Environmental Research Letters.
 18(5), 053002.

-6. Sands, R. and S. Suttles.
+Sands, R. and S. Suttles.
 (2022).
 “World Agricultural Baselines to 2050.”
 Applied Economic Perspectives and Policy.
 July 2022.
-Link

-5. Wade, T., Suttles, S. and L.M.
+Wade, T., Suttles, S. and L.M.
 Walters.
 (2021).
 “How Might the Electronic Logging Device Mandate Affect Fresh Produce Shipments and Costs?”
 Choices.
 36(3): September 2021.
-Link

 Robinson, J.M., Mzali, L., Knudsen, D., Farmer, J., Spiewak, R., Suttles, S., Burris, M., Shattuck, A., Valiant, J. and A. Babb.
 (2021).
 “Food after the COVID-19 Pandemic and the Case for Change Posed by Alternative Food: A Case Study of the American Midwest.”
 Global Sustainability.
 February 2021.